Ouxsoft/LivingMarkup/README.md

 The version name consists of three numbers each separated by a period.
 The first number is the major version, the next is the minor version and the last is the patch version.

-# Principle Assumptions
-A Content Management System should:
-* Allow authenticated users to change server side logic related how data is display.
-* Prevent any CMS user from using server side functions to break the site.
-* Be easy to edit and understand from both an XML/HTML and WYSIWYG.
-* Be scalable
-* Keep it simiple.
-* Help editors adhere to the DRY (don't repeat yourself) design principle.
+# Guidelines for PXP Implementations
+## Document / DOM
+* A PXP document is either a valid XML or HTML DOM.
+* Only valid XML and HTML documents can be loaded.
+* Only valid XML or HTML can be returned.
+## Handlers
+* Handlers are used to create dynamic elements.
+* Handlers consist of two parts an XPath expressions, which is used to find the element, and a class names that is used to decide which class to instantiate the element as.
+## Elements
+* A element without an handler is a static element where as an element with a handler is a dyanmic element.
+### Dynamic
 * Allow for easy dyanmic content management
-* XSLT (eXtensible Stylesheet Language) is bad.

-# Guidelines for PXP Implementations
-* Processors may load only valid XML or HTML documents.
-* No element must be instantiated.
+* An element's class must be autoloaded.
 * Any element contained within the loaded document may be instantiated.
 * An element's name may be used to decide the class that it is instantiated as.
-* An element's id may be used to load a specific arguments.
 * An element's arguments shall be passed to the element's object for processing.
 * A element that is instantiated as an object must return a string.
+* Dynamic element should not allow a CMS user to use server side functions to break the site.
+#### Arguments
+* An element's id may be used to load a specific arguments.
+### Static
+* Element's left uninstantiated are considered static as they do not change how they are delivered.
+* No element must be instantiated.
+## Hooks
 * A instantiated object may feature hooks to orchestrate it's executing with other elements.
-* A processed PXP document must return valid XML or HTML.
+* Processor Hooks are used to decide the order of the objects method calls.